Volzhsky, Volgograd Oblast: History

-Modern Volzhsky was founded in 1951.
+Volzhsky was founded in 1951.
 It had a population of about 10,000 at that time.
-In 1954, it was granted city status.
-Its biggest upsurge of population came for the construction of the Volga Hydroelectric Station.
+On July 22, 1954, by Decree of the Presidium of the Supreme Soviet of the RSFSR, the village of Volzhsky became the city of Volzhsky, in connection with the construction of the Stalingrad HPP (1950-1961).

 Volzhsky grew around a hydroelectric power station which was built by Komsomol volunteers and by civil convict labor, who numbered almost 27,000 by 1953.
-Volzhsky was a city planned in a modern style with courtyard apartment blocks angled to deter hot summer winds off the steppes.

 In April 2012, the work settlement of Krasnooktyabrsky, administratively subordinated to Volzhsky, and the rural locality (a settlement) of Uralsky from Sredneakhtubinsky District were merged into Volzhsky.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as the city of oblast significance of Volzhsky—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of oblast significance of Volzhsky is incorporated as Volzhsky Urban Okrug.